tridapallil/node-stock/README.md

-# Node.js Challenge
+# Api project with server + serverless (microservice)
-"The goal of this exercise is to create a simple API with Node.js, using or not any framework of your choice, to allow users to query stock quotes.
-It is scaffolded with two Express apps, but you can use another backend Node.js framework of your preference.
+The goal of this project is to do an example of how to do a project using a service to deal with main problem from a software and a serverless to deal with little things

-The project consists of two separate services:
+Basicly, a user-facing API that will receive requests from registered users asking for quote information.

-A user-facing API that will receive requests from registered users asking for quote information.
+An internal stock service that queries external APIs to retrieve the requested quote information.

-An internal stock service that queries external APIs to retrieve the requested quote information."
+You can download and use this project as a boilerplate to develop with the same architecture.

 # Considerations

-The project was followed as described.
 The api service use a node and express server, to lead with some complex things, such as auth, jwt, connect to database, etc. As the stock service, was a simple service, it was chosen a serverless server to use less resources and make it simple.
 The serverless was developed thinking to deploy on aws lambda.
 As this project is running local, was used the serverless-offline to emulate aws lambda.

 # Techs and Frameworks